Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Breeding

 When a Female African dwarf frog is ready to mate, she will begin to produce eggs inside her body.
 These eggs can take up lots of room and cause her to swell with them, giving her a round appearance.
 Male African dwarf frogs will usually begin to court her at this point, singing their buzzing song and following her dutifully around the tank.
-Once she accepts his advances, amplexus occurs until she either vibrates (telling him to get off) or she releases her eggs for fertilization.
+Once she accepts his advances, amplexus occurs until she either vibrates (telling him to get off) or releases her eggs for fertilization.
 African dwarf frogs are notoriously difficult to mate in captivity, as conditions must be exactly right for the females to begin producing eggs.

 frog divider hepper

-Conclusion: Which Gender Is Right for You?
+Conclusion: Which Sex Is Right for You?

 Male and female African dwarf frogs are very similar in most ways, including behavior and physical needs.
 Females are bigger and less noisy, but males only produce loud buzzing calls when they’re excited or looking for a mate.
 If you want a silent pet, the females are a better fit than the noisy males.
 However, consider a male if you like the idea of hearing your frog and don’t mind them buzzing at night.
 All in all, the differences are minor, and either sex will be an interesting pet to keep and observe.